SamRMason/python-OBD/README.md

 python-OBD
 ==========

+Created by Brendan W. Forked by Sam M. on April 26, 2019

 A python module for handling realtime sensor data from OBD-II vehicle ports.
 Works with ELM327 OBD-II adapters, and is fit for the Raspberry Pi.